diegozencode/git-training/README.md

 # Example repository

-This is a sample repo
+This is a sample repo for training with a file inside it...